zappala/cs465-web/README.md

 ## 🧞 Commands

+This project uses the [astro](https://astro.build) framework.
 All commands are run from the root of the project, from a terminal:

 | Command                   | Action                                           |
 | :------------------------ | :----------------------------------------------- |